turingschool-examples/se_task_manager_rails/README.md

 And in our tasks controller, add the following action:

 **app/controllers/api/v1/tasks_controller.rb**

 ```ruby
 def update
   render json: Task.update(params[:id], task_params)
 end
 ```

-We're making use of the same task_params method as before for validation.
-And we're making use of the ActiveRecord's `update` method to update the object that corresponds with the id provided in the path.
+We're making use of the same `task_params` method as before for validation.
+And we're making use of the ActiveRecord's `update` method to update the object that corresponds with the ID provided in the path.

 Now that we have this edit functionality implemented, make sure you have your server running, and play around with sending requests in Postman to update tasks.